WaffleSmacker/IronmonConnect-IronmonExtension/README.md

 ---

 ## 5. Add Extension to Your Stream
-Add the extension overlay to your stream layout in OBS, Streamlabs, or any other streaming software.
+Add the extension to your twitch stream as a video overlay.

 ---